FinOps-Open-Cost-and-Usage-Spec/foundation/operating_procedures.md

   FG Maintainers are responsible for ensuring that the contents of documents and work products accurately reflect the decisions that have been made by the group, and that the specification adheres to formatting and content guidelines.

   FG Chair(s) will designate a FG Maintainer or FG Maintainers for the FG.
-FG Maintainer(s) work on behalf of the FG Chair(s).
+FG Maintainer(s) are overseen by of the FG Chair(s).

   The FG Maintainer(s) MUST keep the project documentation up to date (e.g.: contributing, readme and release planning documents).